 - Explore the latest studies on ankylosing spondylitis.

-In conclusion, to look at the bigger picture, we must remember that Spondylitis, including AS, are chronic inflammatory or autoimmune conditions, of which there are more than 100 individual diagnoses.
-According to our research, some 50 million Americans suffer from one or more autoimmune diseases.
-One research study further estimated that approximately 25% of patients with autoimmune diseases have a tendency to develop additional autoimmune diseases.¹
+Finally, let us remember that the Spondylitides, including AS, are chronic autoinflammatory conditions.
+Along with autoimmune diseases, there are more than 100 individual diagnoses.
+According to our research, some 24-50 million Americans suffer from one or more autoimmune diseases.
+Furthermore, a research study estimated that approximately 25% of patients with one autoimmune diagnosis develop additional autoimmune diseases.¹

 Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Ellen M. Martin